communication

 WHY I'LL NEVER HAVE A BUSINESS CARD- I've never, in twenty professional years, actually finished a box of business cards.
 Change is the only constant in my career.

 - If you really want to get in touch with me, I’m very, very easy to find.
 (Most of us are.)
 Google me.
 Twitter me.
 Facebook me.
 LinkedIn me.
 Friend Feed me.
 Buzz me.
 Email me.
-(But whatever you do, don't call me.
-In that case, there's my super VA, Dawn.)

 - If, after hearing me rock the mic for an hour, sharing a drink at a party, or 5 minutes in an elevator, you can’t actually remember my name or my website – then I’m doing a really lame job of showing up, or you just didn't like me enough.
 If you don't remember my name, it's not meant to be.
 I'm okay with that.
 And for the record, I never forget a face, but I suck with names - except when someone has really caught my attention.
 If I really want you to get in touch with me, I'll make sure that happens.
 I'll email you to say, "great to meet, let's save the world together."